#1 in Sleep Product Research

 Mattress Ratings > Innerspring / Coil Mattress Reviews

 THE GOOD.
-Innerspring beds have been the most popular mattress type for many decades.
-Their popularity is due mainly to three factors: 1.)
-People are familiar with them; 2.) they are widely available, and; 3.) they come in a variety of firmness and comfort levels to suit personal preference.
+Innerspring beds have been the most popular mattress type for many decades due mainly to three factors: 1.)
+People are familiar with them; 2.) they are widely available, and; 3.) they come in a variety of price, firmness and comfort levels.

-Several models can be inexpensive, and some provide good motion isolation making them couple friendly.
-Innerspring beds may also be more suitable in certain ways for romantic activity than other mattress types.
+In addition, several models provide good motion isolation making them couple friendly.
+The beds may also be more suitable in certain ways for romantic activity than other mattress types.

 THE BAD.
 Compared to most other mattress types, innerspring beds overall have significantly lower owner satisfaction due mainly to below-average durability and longevity.